 While Las Vegas resorts on the Strip have a lot of great options for meals, the ever growing city has some real culinary gems just minutes from the bright lights of the Strip.
 Although you're sure to find world-class cuisine right on the Las Vegas Strip, venturing a little further off the beaten path is sure to turn up some great food finds.
 From New American restaurants to one of the best pizza shops in Vegas, there's plenty to discover outside the normal touristy areas of the city.

 Sparrow and Wolf

-Since the moment Chef Brian Howard left Comme Ca at the Cosmopolitan Resort the Las Vegas food community has been eagerly awaiting his next move.
-The wait is over as his new project, Sparrow and Wolf, takes him off the strip and into Chinatown.
-Howard’s inventive cooking along with his passion for the details will delight any visitor’s desire for an exceptional experience.
+Chef Brian Howard brings his inventive cooking along with his passion for details to Sparrow and Wolf, just a few minutes off the Strip in Chinatown.
+A Las Vegas food community favorite, the restaurant will delight any visitor’s desire for an exceptional experience.
 Expect local ingredients from Las Vegas‘ own Urban Seed.
-Inc, charcuterie that is among the best in Las Vegas and a cocktail program that will even impress the industry insiders.
+Inc, charcuterie that is among the best in Las Vegas, and a cocktail program that will even impress the industry insiders.

-Set in a strip mall about 15 minutes from the Las Vegas you might not see Other Mama, but you need.
-Chef/Owner Dan Krohmer combines his passion for good food and his desire to respect the environment and its natural resources in a restaurant that turns out dishes that are stunning to the palate and comfortable for the conscious.
+Set in a strip mall about 15 minutes from the Las Vegas Strip, Other Mama is a seafood restaurant specializing in unique creations.
+Owner and chef Dan Krohmer combines his passion for good food and his desire to respect the environment's natural resources in a restaurant that turns out dishes that are stunning to the palate and comfortable for the conscious.
 This seafood restaurant highlights the chef’s extensive knowledge and experience in Japanese cuisine.
-The raw bar is home to seasonal oysters, fresh sushi and ceviche that is crippling with his impressive flavors.
-The happy hour is the best in the area and the Pork Belly Kimchi fried rice will shatter your taste buds with spectacular flavors.
+The raw bar is home to seasonal oysters, fresh sushi, and ceviche that is crippling with his impressive flavors.
+The happy hour is considered to be one of the best in the area, and the kimchi fried rice comes highly recommended as well.